-As well as offering malware detection, there's also a handy privacy audit feature that scans all the apps on your phone and breaks them down into different categories.
+As well as offering malware detection, there's also a handy privacy audit feature that scans apps installed on your phone and breaks them down into different categories.
 This allows you to get a simple and quick overview of all the apps on your phone.

 Launchers offer a simple way to customize the look and feel of your Android phone.
-They often combine new icons, a new app drawer layout, a new homescreen and new wallpaper to make your device fit a certain style or theme.
+They often combine new icons, a new app drawer layout, a fresh homescreen and a change of wallpaper to make your device fit a certain style or theme.

-You have to try them out to appreciate how fun they can be and the one we recommend right now is Action Launcher.
-This is a free and excellent introduction to launchers because it provides clear and intuitive interface changes without adding so many that it becomes off-putting.
+You have to try them out to appreciate how fun they can be.
+The one we recommend right now is Action Launcher.
+This is a free and excellent introduction to launchers because it provides clear and intuitive interface changes without adding so many options that it becomes off-putting.
 The latest edition brings many of the best features of the Google Pixel launcher and Android Pie to any compatible (Android 5+) smartphone.

 If you wish you could make a few simple changes to your current interface, then give the free version of Nova a try.
 Nova even lets you adopt the look of any other phone - Galaxy, Xperia, HTC, LG, even iOS if that's your thing.

-Online dating has come a long way from the easy punchline it used to be, and nowadays it's pretty common to meet that special someone on a dating app.
+Online dating has come a long way from the easy punchline it used to be.
+Nowadays it's pretty common to meet that special someone on a dating app.
 However long your connection might last, you need a good app to get started in the dating game.
 Here our favorites.

-Tinder is mostly free but if you want to get some premium features you will need to pay.
-But it is entirely possible to use Tinder without these and have a great dating experience for free.
+Tinder is mostly free, but if you want to get some premium features you will need to pay.
+However, it is entirely possible to use Tinder without these and have a great dating experience for free.

 Bumble: from female friendly dating to all-round networking